 In 1675, the last descendant from the Silesian Piasts line, George William, died at the castle and the mansion began to decline.
 Abandoned castle served as an inn, barracks and warehouse.
 At the beginning of the nineteenth century, the western wing was destroyed, and subsequent devastation brought the Second World War.
 The restoration of the castle to its renaissance form began in the 1960s.

-The appearance of the original medieval castle is not fully known.
+The Brzeg Castle was located in the northwestern edge of the town, where it was in contact with the oval line of the city fortifications from two sides.
+Its exact appearance from the Middle Ages is not fully known.
 Only its main elements can be distinguished: the four-sided outline of the defensive walls and the huge four-sided Tower of Lions.
 During the reconstruction of the second half of the fourteenth century, residential buildings moved slightly from the former place at the Wrocławska Gate to the area of the current renaissance palace.
 The area of older buildings was then given to the newly created collegiate church, the earlier chapel of the Holy Trinity and St. Jadwiga.
 During Louis I, the main residential building was located on the site of the current southern wing, from the town side, and the main gate was also located on the southern side, on the site of the current renaissance gate.

 Zlat M., Zamek piastowski w Brzegu, Opole 1988.